octavianparalescu/laravel-api-controller-methods/README.md

 `composer require octavianparalescu/laravel-api-controller-methods`

-After creating the model, the controller and defining the controller as a resource-controller, load the traits into your controller and use the traits' methods:
+After creating the model, the controller and defining the controller as a resource-controller, load the Request Converter as a dependency, load the traits into your controller and use the traits' methods:

 ```php
 <?php